helpfulengineering/devops/README.md

 # [Helpful Engineering DevOps Team](https://helpfulengineering.slack.com/archives/CV54M16QH)

 Welcome to the Helpful Engineering DevOps team.
-We have our FAQ below and more documentation will be in the repo.
+Please check our FAQ below and the documentation in the repository.

 ***